Copyright © 2001-24 Prem Kamble

 Write to Me | Comments | Related Articles | Top

-In that example, the baby elephant struggled and pulled until its feet bled and it was in pain.
+To gain a better understanding of our subconscious rules, we can refer back to the example of the elephant tied to a stake.
+The baby elephant struggled and pulled until its feet bled and it was in pain.
 Despite repeated attempts to break free, the elephant eventually gave up.
 It then wrote a rule on stone: "When you are tied to a stake, stay put."
 This rule was reinforced through repeated attempts to break free and eventually became a part of the subconscious rule book.

 Upon closer inspection, it becomes evident that every rule is composed of two distinct components, as illustrated in Fig. 3